Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Discussion and Conclusions

-The findings are corroborated by Fig. \ref{sb_partisans_media}, affirming the ``cherry-picking" trend.
-Users engage with journals irrespective of their political alignment, yet selectively opt for news that resonates with their ideologies.
-This underlines their preference for content that strengthens their existing beliefs.
+When analyzing the average Sentiment Bias ($\bar{SB}$) alongside social media data, a significant trend emerges: users on social platforms tend to share news that aligns with their political beliefs (Fig. \ref{sb_partisans_media} A).
+This tendency can be interpreted as indicative of the selective exposure theory \cite{stroud2010polarization}.
+The findings are supported by Fig. \ref{sb_partisans_media} B, confirming a ``cherry-picking" trend: users engage with various journals regardless of their political alignment, yet selectively choose news that resonates with their ideologies.
+This underscores their preference for content reinforcing their existing beliefs.
+Furthermore, our analysis extends these patterns to specific topics, as demonstrated in Fig. \ref{fig:agenda_partisans}.
+Users distinctly favor sharing articles related to subjects aligning with their preferred candidates.

-Furthermore, our analysis extends these patterns to specific topics as shown in Fig. \ref{fig5}.
-Users exhibit a clear preference for sharing articles related to subjects aligning with their preferred candidates, indicating a pronounced selective exposure.
-This preference for politically aligned content reinforces existing beliefs and deepens echo chambers.
+While it's expected for users with defined ideological leanings to share news that aligns with their biases, the analysis presented here highlights that this tendency is only apparent when assessing the bias of the content itself, rather than solely relying on media bias.
+While this phenomenon is predictable, the aim of this study is to introduce a method for quantifying such behavior.

-Overall, the findings of this work underscore the importance of understanding the interplay between media bias, user preferences, and information consumption patterns in digital spaces.
-By uncovering these dynamics, we gain insights into the mechanisms that contribute to the formation of echo chambers, polarization, and the reinforcement of existing beliefs.
-The implications of these findings extend beyond the realm of social media platforms and can inform strategies aimed at promoting information diversity, fostering constructive dialogue, and mitigating the potential negative impacts of polarization in political discourse.
+Finally, we'd like to address some remarks and potential limitations of our study.
+The dataset, while four years old and specific to Argentina, provides unique insights into users' political leanings not found in other datasets.
+User classification was achieved through a machine learning model, enhancing the dataset's value and enabling us to explore how it correlates with the political bias of shared news content.
+We believe this analytical framework could be valuable in other countries, especially those with pronounced political polarization like Argentina, and could be adapted to multipolarized scenarios \cite{martin2023multipolar}.